This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Sloppy Joe's Bar in Key West

 There are three locations.
-However, I always bike to the original Cuban Coffee Queen! located at Waterfront, 284 Margaret Street.
+However, I make sure to go to the original Cuban Coffee Queen located at Waterfront, 284 Margaret Street.
 It is open daily, 6:30 am – 7 pm.

 Cuban Coffee Queen in West